pingcap/docs-tidb-operator/en/backup-to-aws-s3-by-snapshot.md

 # Back Up a TiDB Cluster Using EBS Volume Snapshots

+> **Warning:**
+>
+> This feature is still experimental.
+It is NOT recommended that you use it in the production environment

 This document describes how to back up a TiDB cluster deployed on AWS Elastic Block Store (EBS) in Kubernetes to AWS S3.

 The backup method described in this document is based on the CustomResourceDefinition (CRD) of TiDB Operator.
 If your TiDB cluster is deployed on AWS EKS and uses EBS volumes, you can use the method described in this document to back up the TiDB cluster.